zfwangDP/boltz/README.md

 ## Introduction

-Boltz-1 and Boltz-1x are state-of-the-art open-source models to predict biomolecular structures containing combinations of proteins, RNA, DNA, and other molecules.
-They also support modified residues, covalent ligands and glycans, as well as conditioning the prediction on specified interaction pockets or contacts.
+Boltz is a family of models for biomolecular interaction prediction.
+Boltz-1 was the first fully open source model to approach AlphaFold3 accuracy.
+Our latest work Boltz-2 is a new biomolecular foundation model that goes beyond AlphaFold3 and Boltz-1 by jointly modeling complex structures and binding affinities, a critical component towards accurate molecular design.
+Boltz-2 is the first deep learning model to approach the accuracy of physics-based free-energy perturbation (FEP) methods, while running 1000x faster — making accurate in silico screening practical for early-stage drug discovery.

 All the code and weights are provided under MIT license, making them freely available for both academic and commercial uses.
-For more information about the model, see our [technical report](https://doi.org/10.1101/2024.11.19.624167).
+For more information about the model, see the [Boltz-1](https://doi.org/10.1101/2024.11.19.624167) and [Boltz-2](https://boltz.bio/boltz2_paper.pdf) technical reports.
 To discuss updates, tools and applications join our [Slack channel](https://join.slack.com/t/boltz-community/shared_invite/zt-34qg8uink-V1LGdRRUf3avAUVaRvv93w).

 ## Installation

+> Note: we recommend installing boltz in a fresh python environment

 Install boltz with PyPI (recommended):

 ```